yt-project/yt/doc/source/quickstart/index.rst

 =============

-The quickstart is a series of worked examples of how to use much of the funtionality of yt.
+The quickstart is a series of worked examples of how to use much of the functionality of yt.
 These are simple, short introductions to give you a taste of what the code can do and are not meant to be detailed walkthroughs.

 There are two ways in which you can go through the quickstart: interactively and